Which Rental Properties Should You Buy?

 With financing costs at an all time low, rents falling, and with migration and business location changes, it’s a time when some rental properties with a good future might become available.
 And it’s a time when hanging onto certain properties could be damaging to business health.

-What are the Best Features of Rental Property with Potential?
+Best Features of Rental Property?

 The best properties are likely those possess that right mix of features that make them very compelling to renters.
 But that can vary from city to city and by neighborhood.
 Here’s a few you might include on your checklist: